-CAS 428 BROADCAST LAW AND ETHICS
+CAS 428 BROADCAST LAW AND ETHICS Three credit hours

 Prerequisite: CAS 126 and Junior or Senior status

 An exploration of broadcast regulations, law, and ethics with emphasis given to their evolution and their impact on broadcasting and society over time.
 Current issues including First Amendment law, libel, slander, obscenity, copyright, etc. are also analyzed.
 Offered in alternate years.